Dementia. Change the story.

 Partnering with organizations such as To Whom I May Concern® to uncover and promote the stories of the lived experience of dementia through readers theatre projects and videos.

-Organizing webinars, online workshops, and an online conference promoting people with dementia and others who are changing the story of dementia today.
+Organizing online educational opportunities with people with dementia and others who are changing the story of dementia today.